Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 - **Instance Variables:** vars defined inside an object, whose scope is limited to that particular obkect only are called instance vars
 - **Ref-variables:** vars named used for objects.

-Significance of "new" keyword >When we create any instance of a class, we create an object, this new keyword is used in scenario where we want to create a totally new object. it calls the constructor of class to create objects
+Significance of "new" keyword, When we create any instance of a class, we create an object, this new keyword is used in scenario where we want to create a totally new object. it calls the constructor of class to create objects

 Student s = new [constructor of Student Class]